 A brownout condition is a sag or drop in the supply voltage that dips below 16.4Vdc but does not continue to sag and perhaps goes back to the 24Vdc supply voltage.
 The printer will attempt to update its configuration and counters in this condition.
-Proper power sources should not normally have situations where Brownouts are a frequent occurrence.
+Proper power sources should not normally have situations were Brownouts are a frequent occurrence.
 The printer provides the ability to monitor these types of conditions using the D159 command.
 The D159 command provides a volatile or running total of the brownouts and a non-volatile count that is saved.

-- After a power up, reports the "running" total of detected Brownouts.
-0 Clears the "running" total of volatile brownout count 1 5 Reports the non-volatile brownout count stored in memory 255 Clears the non-volatile brownout count stored in memory - 163 Sensor Status Byte: This command is used to report the real time sensor status of all the printer sensors.
+- After a power up, reports the "running" total of detected Brownouts. - Clears the "running" total or volatile brownout countReports the non-volatile brownout count stored in memory - 255 Reports the non-volatile brownout count stored in memory - Sensor Status Byte: This command is used to report the real time sensor status of all the printer sensors.
 When the ^D163 command is issued, the printer returns a byte status that is defined below.

 Bit Position (12345678) Definition Operation

 1 Reserved NA

 2 Reserved NA

 3 PSO (Pre Stock Out) 1 = Stock Detected 0 = No Stock Detected

 4 Input 2 See Sw3-4 (D23)

 5 Input 1 See SW3-2 (D23)

-6 LTS / TOF 1 = Stock Detected 0 = No Stock Detected
+6 LTS/TOF 1 = Stock Detected 0 = No Stock Detected

 7 Transmissive Registration Sensor 1 = No Stock Detected 0 = Stock Detected

 8 Reflective Registration Sensor 1 = No Stock Detected 0 = Stock Detected

-Table 5-6 Sensor Status Byte Definitions
+Table 5-5 Sensor Status Byte Definitions